 Identifying, developing and practicing stress-management skills will help to foster healthy mental and emotional well-being.

-MCPS hosted the 2019 Mental Health Fair on November 9 at Gaithersburg High School.
-Parents, students and community members had an opportunity to hear from MCPS staff, students and outside professionals about topics impacting their children, and learn about resources that support students’ physical, social and psychological well-being.
+Each year, MCPS recognizes Mental Health Awareness Week to give youth and families the opportunity to hear from mental health experts about topics impacting children and to learn about resources that support students’ physical, social and psychological well-being.

 Signs of Suicide® Prevention Program teaches students the warning signs of emotional distress and how they can help themselves or a friend if they are concerned about possible harm to self.
 This program has demonstrated an improvement in students’ knowledge and attitudes toward suicide risk and depression, as well as a reduction in actual suicide attempts.

 Learning the impacts of ACEs—such as abuse, neglect and household dysfunction—is important to understand how to best support children, and ensure safe and nurturing relationships.

 Resiliency is the process of adapting well in the face of adversity, trauma, tragedy, threats or other sources of stress.
 Resilient people have certain traits in common, such as optimism, flexibility, self-confidence, self-control and perseverance.
 These skills can be taught and strengthened.